Architecture Billings Index

 - Timing in a changing economy: One of the largest privately held family-owned real estate development and construction firms, Gilbane Inc., finds the ABI vital to help manage budgets, prepare for market movements, manage RFPs and seek leads.

-ABI January 2017: Billings flat to start the year
+ABI January 2018: Firms start the year with strong billings